aniknia/steering-simulation/README.md

-# Anteater-Baja-Racing
+# Anteater-BAJA-Racing

 ## Intro

-This repo contains the code for the Anteater BAJA RAcing teams steering and suspension simulations.
+This repo contains the code for the Anteater BAJA Racing teams steering and suspension simulations.

 ## Setting Up Your Windows Machine to Share Code with MATLAB